yanbinc2/ME_alg/README.md

     Function: merge seed regions according to the three CNN predicted results (mat files).

     Inputs: information about regions and seed regions, prediction outcomes, and thresholds.
 The thresholds are predefined to stop the merging procedure.
-User may check them in the descriptions of the codes.
+The users may check them in the descriptions of the codes.

     Outputs: identities of merged seed regions.